slzhao/ExonDel/README.md

 Perl is a highly capable, widely used, feature-rich programming language.
 It could be downloaded [Perl website](http://www.perl.org/get.html).

-If Perl has already been installed on your computer, no other Perl module was needed to run ExonDel in most cases.
+If Perl has already been installed on your computer, no other Perl module is needed to run ExonDel in most cases.
 And you can run the following commands to make sure all the required modules have been installed.

-	#go the the folder where your ExonDel software is.
+	#go the the directory where your ExonDel software is.
 	#And test whether all the required modules have been installed.
 	bash test.modules